sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 Development dependencies will be bundled into your app using [Rollup](https://rollupjs.org).
 To control whether a given package is bundled or externalised, place it in `devDependencies` or `dependencies` respectively in your `package.json`.

+### Compressing responses

+You will typically want to compress responses coming from the server.
+You will often deploy your server behind a load balancer or reverse proxy.
+Since Node.js is single-threaded, it typically results in better performance to handle compression at that layer rather than directly in the server.
+If you build a [#custom-server](custom server) and do want to add a compression middleware there, note that we would recommend using `@polka/compression` since SvelteKit streams responses and the `compression` package does not support streaming and may error when used.

 ## Environment variables

 In `dev` and `preview`, SvelteKit will read environment variables from your `.env` file (or `.env.local`, or `.env.[mode]`, [as determined by Vite](https://vitejs.dev/guide/env-and-mode.html#env-files).)